FloTeu/mr-injector/README.md

 ## Overview

 This project serves as a **demonstration of prompt injection** techniques aimed at educating users on how to identify and exploit vulnerabilities in systems that utilize **Large Language Models (LLMs)**.
-The demo is designed to be user-friendly and can be run locally, making it ideal for presentations and educational purposes.
+The demo is designed to be user-friendly and can be run locally or in a containerized environment, making it ideal for presentations and educational purposes.